10 Countries That Let You Deduct Travel Expenses

 Australia

 The Australian Taxation office sets forth Motor vehicle expenses as tax-deductible for both business owners and private individuals, depending on certain conditions.
-Calculating your deductions can be done in several ways, including "Cents-per-kilometer" method.
+Calculating your deductions for a car you own or lease can be done in several ways, including "Cents-per-kilometer" method.
 In all cases, you must keep a detailed record (logbook) of your trips and be able to calculate the percentage of business use of your vehicle.
 If you drive over 5000 KM per year, you need to pro-rate your actual vehicle expenses (fuel, insurance premiums, maintenance costs, licenses, etc.) based on your business-use percentage.

 In Australia, you cannot claim the cost of traveling between your home and your place of business.
 However, if your home is your place of business, you can generally claim the cost of trips you make between your home and other places, if you made the trip for business purposes.